Are you looking to get a job in tech?

 Well, good news!
 Here at Zero To Mastery, we specialize in helping people get hired in high-end tech jobs asap, with students being hired by Facebook, Google, Amazon, Tesla, and others - even if they didn’t know a line of code before they found us!

-In today’s article, we’re going to share advice from Yihua Zhang, a Senior Software Developer at Bonsai and one of our instructors here at ZTM.
+Hi, my name is Yihua Zhang, I'm a Senior Software Developer, and one of the instructors here at ZTM.

-Yihua was kind enough to run 2 AMAs on everything about getting a job in tech and then succeeding once you’re there, even if you have no previous tech experience.
+To help some of my students, I ran 2 AMAs calls on everything about getting a job in tech and how to succeed once you’re there (even if you have no previous tech experience).

-You can watch Part 1 and Part 2 of his AMA calls in the videos below.
+You can watch Part 1 and Part 2 of my AMA calls in the videos below.

-Alternatively, if you don’t have time to watch these videos right now, we’ve transcribed the answers to the most common questions below and added a few extra things that were not covered on the call.
+Alternatively, if you don’t have time to watch these videos right now, I’ve added the answers to the most common questions below and added a few extra things that were not covered on the call.

 Tech jobs are constantly evolving, but if we were to give a simple overview: